Panzer 38(t): Germany

 The above report highlights the reason why the 38(t) was pulled out of front lines in favour of the heavier Panzer III, Panzer IV, and StuG III.
 Panzer 38(t) continued to serve after 1941 as a reconnaissance vehicle and in anti-partisan units for some time.
 Several captured examples were refitted with Soviet DTM machineguns and employed by the Red Army.

-At the start of Operation Barbarossa, the Germans found Soviet T-34 tanks to be superior, as the German 37 mm Pak 36 anti-tank gun proved incapable of penetrating the T-34's armour.
+At the start of Barbarossa, the Germans found Soviet T-34 tanks to be superior, as the German 37 mm Pak 36 anti-tank gun proved incapable of penetrating the T-34's armour.
 To neutralize the T-34, the Germans mounted a captured Soviet 76.2 mm gun on the chassis of the 38(t) model as a stop-gap measure and called it the Marder III.
 Crews of early Marder III models fought exposed on top of the engine deck.